tobster-de/TwoFactorAuthenticator/README.md

 [TwoFactorAuthenticator.WinTest](https://github.com/tobster-de/TwoFactorAuthenticator/tree/master/TwoFactorAuthenticator.WinTest)
 and [TwoFactorAuthenticator.WebSample](https://github.com/tobster-de/TwoFactorAuthenticator/tree/master/TwoFactorAuthenticator.WebSample)*

 `key` should be stored by your application for future authentication and shouldn't be regenerated for each request.
 The process of storing the private key is outside the scope of this library and is the responsibility of the application.

+### Generate setup code
 ```csharp
 using TwoFactorAuthenticator;
 using TwoFactorAuthenticator.QrCoder;